alextim/astro-lib/packages/astro-webmanifest/README.md

 ## Localization

-Localization allows to create unique manifest, icons set and `<head>` html for every separate language.
+Localization allows you to create a unique manifest, icon set and `<head>` html for each individual language.

-You need to provide the `locales` property in form of`Record<string, Webmanifest>`.
+You need to provide `locales` property as a `Record<string, Webmanifest>`.

 The integration uses keys of `locales` property to make a manifest name unique and to determine a page language by path.

-The integration expects pages paths in the following format: /{locale}{path}, where the locale is a key from `locales` property.
+The integration expects page paths in the following format: /{locale}{path}, where the locale is a key from `locales` property.

 Sample configuration below: